This article was updated on Oct. 15, 2018.

 4. Having a Superstar Doesn't Guarantee Results

-From an HCM perspective, the Knicks look like a team of individual superstars who seek to meet their individual goals (Anthony and Rose need to score 20 to 30 points per game) while giving low priority to collective goals like winning.
-The best teams, like the Golden State Warriors and the Cleveland Cavaliers, have a mix of superstars who prioritize winning above individual goals and role players willing to sacrifice for the good of the team.
+From an HCM perspective, the Knicks often look like a team of individual superstars who seek to meet their individual goals (Anthony and Rose needed to score 20 to 30 points per game) while giving low priority to collective goals like winning.
+The best teams, like the Golden State Warriors, have a mix of superstars who prioritize winning above individual goals and role players willing to sacrifice for the good of the team.

 The HCM lesson is this: Attracting a superstar takes the full package of high compensation, a purpose beyond money, building and having a great team around the superstar and leveraging a track record of success.